Hotels in Macon, Georgia

 Which hotels in Macon, Georgia are great for a weekend getaway?

 Several hotels in Macon, Georgia are ideal for a weekend getaway.
-Hotel Forty Five Macon, a Tribute Portfolio Hotel (0.44 mi) offers a pool and on-site dining.
-Hilton Garden Inn Macon / Mercer University (2.69 mi) offers a pool and on-site dining.
-Courtyard by Marriott Warner Robins (24.99 mi) offers a pool and on-site dining.
+Hotel Forty Five Macon, a Tribute Portfolio Hotel (0.44 mi, from $238/night), Marriott Macon City Center (1.43 mi, from $179/night), and Hilton Garden Inn Macon / Mercer University (2.69 mi, from $160/night) all offer a pool and on-site dining.

 Which hotels in Macon, Georgia offer free breakfast?